EthanHNguyen/ethanhnguyen.github.io/_posts/2026-04-27-frontier-ai-engineered-real-world.md

 - How do we build interfaces that augment human judgment instead of hiding uncertainty?
 - How do we make frontier AI useful in high-trust environments without exposing sensitive details or overclaiming capability?

-That is the thread connecting my current work on Gemini, prior ML platform work, research background, and public builds like RFP Map.
+That is the thread connecting my current work, prior ML platform work, research background, and public builds like RFP Map.

 The goal is not to be a generic AI engineer.
-The goal is to become the kind of engineer who can bridge model capability, deployment reality, and product judgment.
+The goal is to become the kind of engineer who can bridge model capability, production reality, and product judgment.

 That is the frontier I care about.